Anzi001/Secure-Crypt/README.md

 # File-Encrypter-Software
 Simple software to encrypt files

+<h2>On all operating systems, you should set the app as the default for .LOCKED files.
+Also, always put the app in the desktop regardless of the OS.</h2>

 <h3>How to run in Linux</h3>
 <p>1.
 Right-click the FileEncrypter_Linux file</p>
 <p>2.
 Go to Properties.</p>